gbmhunter/blog/content/programming/cloud/aws/s3/index.md

 **One major point of confusion when beginning to use S3 is the appearance of directories**.
 It is important to remember that S3 is purely a key-value type storage system.
 This means if you want to store an file (e.g. `myfile.txt`) on S3, you provide a key to store it at (e.g. `this_is_the_key`).
 Later, you can retrieve the object with the same key.
 That's all there is to it. **The confusion arises because it is common practise to use path-looking keys to store objects**.
 For example, I could choose to say `myfile.txt` to the key `user/my_usr/myfile.txt`.
 Further adding to the confusion is that when navigating through a bucket using the S3 web interface, it will detect path-like keys and show the user a directory tree structure.

 However, once this is understood, this directory-like structure of the key-value storage (could we call it a key/directory duality?) is very useful for both intuitively grouping objects together and for providing a seamless mapping from a collection of files in a file system to their respective objects in S3 (you can `sync` a whole directory to S3 with the command `aws s3 sync ...`).
+The AWS CLI natively supports "directly" like operations (although it refers to a "directory"-like path as a _prefix_), through operations such as show all objects under a certain prefix, delete all objects under a certain prefix, e.t.c.

 ## sync